 “Rusk was such a blessing,” Reba said.

-Doctors and physical therapists at Rusk Rehabilitation Center guided Bill through his recovery and exercises to get him back on his feet and ready to return home.
+Doctors and physical therapists at Rusk Rehabilitation Hospital guided Bill through his recovery and exercises to get him back on his feet and ready to return home.
 He wasn’t allowed to bear weight on his new ankle for six weeks, so he used a knee scooter to move around.

 “They really worked well with me at Rusk, but I think maybe they thought I was too much of a hotrod with that scooter,” Bill quipped.